sarsky/Mozzie/docs/source/RFD900xSetup.rst

 ..
 Warning::
   The air and ground radio setups need to match the types of antenna used and not exceed the EIRP limits of the country you are operating in.
   It is solely the users responsibility to ensure the settings comply with their countries regulations and with the competition rules.
-  More country settings can be found `here <http://ardupilot.org/copter/docs/common-telemetry-radio-regional-regulations.html#common-telemetry-radio-regional-regulations>`_
+  More country settings can be found `here. <http://ardupilot.org/copter/docs/common-telemetry-radio-regional-regulations.html#common-telemetry-radio-regional-regulations>`_